What you can and can’t take

 To make sure everyone can travel safely with us, there are a few things we don’t allow on our trains under any circumstances, and some restricted items that will have to be booked on a courier service.

 Relics from World War sites

-These items are a potential danger to yourself and all others in the vicinity where they’re carried.
-They have also been the cause of frequent station evacuations and significant travel delays when detected.
+These items are a potential danger to you and others around you.
+They have also been the cause of frequent station evacuations and significant travel delays when found.

 We will also disregard any certification from sellers of such items claiming that they have been de-activated and are therefore harmless.
 The police will deal with each detected item in the same way.

 Remember, this list doesn’t cover absolutely everything, but it’s a good guide to what you can and can’t take with you.

 Anything that’s inherently dangerous or that could be used to commit an act of violence or threat will not be allowed.

 If our security teams have any concerns about an item that they believe might represent a risk, Eurostar reserves the right to remove or refuse that item.

 - Unlicensed firearms, including replicas and de-activated firearms.
 Imitation or toy guns that have the appearance of a genuine weapon.

 - Ammunition of any calibre and in any quantity.